 Japanese and Korean Special Collections

-The special collections from Japan and Korea kept in the East Asian Library (Arsenaal Building) were moved in the summer of 2016 to the central library building at Witte Singel, where it forms a part of the Asian Library.
-The Reading Room and the reference collection of the East Asian Library remain in the Arsenaal Building until spring 2017.
+The special collections from Japan and Korea are located at the central library building at Witte Singel, where it forms a part of the Asian Library.

 The Japanese manuscripts and rare books of Leiden University were catalogued for the first time by L. Serrurier in 1896.
 The c.
 1160 titles can be found in the online catalogue; shelfmarks begin with “Ser.”
 The oldest Japanese books were printed by the Jesuit Mission in Japan.
 However, the greater part of the Japanese blockprinted books and manuscripts from the Tokugawa period is strongly linked with the fate of the Dutch factory (trading post) of Deshima in the Bay of Nagasaki, between 1640 and 1853 Japan's only window on Europe.